As live in care grows in popularity it becomes increasingly of interest to people needing care.

 Often learning about different types of care can be daunting and confusing – especially since there is usually an emotional element involved.

-At UK Care Guide we’re here to help you and guide you through the process with simple facts and easy to understand explanations.
+At UK Care Guide we’re here to help you and guide you through the process with simple facts and easy to understand explanations of the benefits and disadvantages of disadvantages of live-in care.

-This informative article we break down the key benefits and drawbacks of live in care to help you to make a decision on whether it is right for you.
+This informative article we break down the key advantages and disadvantages of home care for the elderly to help you to make a decision on whether it is right for you.

 We’ll start with the benefits, and move on to the drawbacks later on in the article.